clarkdatalabs/time_filter_map/README.md

   ]
 }
 ```
-The most important thing here, as you may already know, is the information about "coordinates", under "geometry".
-But be sure to have other needed information inside "properties".
+The most important thing here is the information about "coordinates", under "geometry".
+But be sure to have any other needed information inside "properties".

 When the GEOJSON file is done, put it in the "data" folder.